On-Demand App Development Company

 On-demand app development is the process of building platforms that connect customers with services or products in real time, food delivery, ride-hailing, home services, freelance marketplaces, and B2B service dispatch.
 The technical challenge is the multi-sided nature of the system, a customer-facing app, a provider-facing app, a dispatcher or admin interface, and a backend that coordinates all three in real time.
 RaftLabs has shipped on-demand platforms for food ordering, car marketplaces, and B2B order management, with real-world metrics from production deployments.

-A focused on-demand MVP, one service category, core ordering flow, basic tracking, and payment, typically delivers in 10–14 weeks.
-A full platform with multi-category support, advanced dispatch logic, in-app chat, driver/provider apps, and admin dashboards runs 16–24 weeks depending on scope.
-We've shipped a food ordering platform in 12 weeks and a B2B order management platform in 16 weeks.
-We scope the build before pricing it so you know the timeline before development starts.
+A validated first version, one service category with the core ordering flow, live tracking, and split payments, launches in about 12 weeks.
+From there the full multi-sided platform grows to 16-24 weeks as you add categories, dispatch tuning, in-app chat, and provider apps.
+We shipped a food ordering platform in 12 weeks and a centralized B2B order platform in 16 weeks.
+We scope and fix the price before development starts, so you know the timeline first.

 Yes.
 On-demand platforms require at least two apps, a customer-facing interface and a provider or driver-facing interface, plus an admin/dispatcher backend.
 We build all three as part of a single integrated system.
 The customer app handles ordering and tracking.
 The provider or driver app handles job acceptance, navigation, and status updates.
 The admin panel handles dispatch, reporting, and operational management.
 Splitting these into separate development projects creates integration risk, we build them as one coherent system.